eager-fox-2019/fancy-todo/README.md

 ```
 - Token is decoded via JWT to get UserId.

-- query is used to find specific To-Do.
+- Query is used to find specific To-Do.
 ```

 ## Delete To-Do